A fishy tale about cheese

 REFRESHMENTS – Pubs at Chiddingly and Gun Hill and café at Muddles Green.

 CAUTION – This walk includes two crossings of the A267 road.
+Some areas can be muddy in wet weather, take care.

 This walk contains stiles.